GuangyuanHao/guangyuanhao.github.io/hobbies.md

 <!-- # Hobbies -->

-# My interests and hobbies cover a diverse array of activities.
+<br>My interests and hobbies cover a diverse array of activities.
 Currently, I enjoy long-distance running, meditation, boxing, and reading.
 Additionally, I have plans to explore new areas and learn drawing, finger-style guitar, and tap dance in the near future.

 <!-- ## Swimming & Surfing -->